WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 BillyOh Rosette Hobby Aluminium Polycarbonate Greenhouse

-The direction of the sun especially plays a big role.
-If you have a portable unit, you may configure it to get the optimum orientation as many times as you wish.
+If you have a portable unit, you may configure or position your greenhouse as many times as you wish.
 If not, it’s worth giving it the best possible position, even if there may only be one site available.

-• North-facing.
-A north-facing greenhouse may be better suited for cold-hardy greens like lettuce.
+• A north-facing greenhouse may be better suited for cold-hardy greens like lettuce.

-• East-facing.
-Positioning it in the east will benefit your evergreens from the best morning sunlight.
+• An east-facing position will benefit your evergreens from the best morning sunlight.

-• West-facing.
-In the west, your beloved low-growing plants will soak up all the afternoon sunlight.
+• In a west-facing position, low-growing plants can soak up all the afternoon sunlight.

-If you’re a keen gardener, you already know gardens don’t share the same conditions.
-Each also has its own micro-climate, and it’s your job to assess yours before marking the spot.
+Not all gardens are created equal.
+Each can have its own microclimate, and it’s your job to assess yours before marking the spot.

-Besides good sunlight and away from frost and harsh winds, level ground and good soil are vital.
+Besides good sunlight and away from frost and harsh winds, level ground and good soil are crucial.
 Avoid low-lying areas if you have issues with water.
-If it’s a sloped plot, you must build up the area to level off your greenhouse.
+And if it’s a sloped plot, you must build up the area to level off your greenhouse.

-The unit should also be situated in an area that receives enough fresh air.
-This will help prevent stagnant air, which can cause plant diseases.
-Top tip: Make sure no tall trees can cast shadows, cooling the temperature.
+The unit should also be situated in an area that receives enough fresh air to prevent stagnant air.
+Make sure no tall trees can cast shadows, cooling the temperature.
+A good light transmission can also give you a stable environment year-round.

 BillyOh 4000 Lincoln Wooden Polycarbonate Greenhouse